scalar-labs/scalar-kubernetes/docs/AzureMarketplaceGuide.md

 1. Select `Continue`.
    * After selecting the `Continue`, it automatically moves to the Azure Portal.

-1. Create the private container registry (Azure Container Registry).
+1. Create a private container registry (Azure Container Registry).
    * Follow the on-screen instructions, please create your private container registry.
-   * The Scalar product container image will be copied to your private container registry.
+   * The container images of Scalar products will be copied to your private container registry.

 1. Repeat these steps as needed.
-   * You need several container images to run Scalar products on Kubernetes, but Azure Marketplace copies only one container image, in one operation.
+   * You need several container images to run Scalar products on Kubernetes, but Azure Marketplace copies only one container image at a time.
 So, you need to subscribe to several plans (repeat subscribe operation) as needed.
    * Container images that you need are the following.
         * Scalar DB
             * Scalar DB Server Default (2vCPU, 4GiB Memory)